afajem/movenow-lambda-js/README.md

-# MoveNow - A Fitbit Notifier
+# MoveNow - An AWS Lambda-based Fitbit Notifier

 ## Why
 The reason behind this example was that I needed to have a mechanism for reminding myself to regularly get some steps in every hour.
 While this feature is supported by newer Fitbit devices, my [Fitbit Charge](https://www.fitbit.com/charge#features) was missing the _Reminders to Move_ function.
 My search for an approach to support this service without the need to manage servers etc. lead me to investigating [AWS Lambda][1].
 AWS Lambda is a part of the AWS compute offering that lets one run code in response to events without having to provision or manage servers.